Dear Visitor,

 Enrolment: Ongoing

-Objective: The objective is to identify differentially expressed genes between responders and non-responders to Infliximab therapy and to examine if significant gene expression differences exist between Infliximab-treated ulcerative colitis and Crohn’s Disease patients.
+Objective: The objective is to identify differentially expressed biomarkers between responders and non-responders to IBD therapies and to examine if significant differences exist between ulcerative colitis and Crohn’s Disease patients.

 Expectation: This research will lead to a better understanding of why some people respond well to Infliximab and why others may not respond as well.
 This may lead to a better understanding of Crohn’s disease and ulcerative colitis and possibly help doctors decide if someone should start Infliximab therapy.